- Off road parking

-An ideal base for a gathering of friends and family or couples alike, the charming region is a paradise for watersports, walking, cycling, golf, fishing and touring all of the beautiful Llyn Peninsula, Isle of Anglesey and the wonderful Snowdonia National Park.
+An ideal base for a gathering of friends and family or couples alike looking to explore both the stunning coastline and the wonderful Snowdonia National Park.

 Three bedrooms with TV and Freeview: 1 x double with exposed beams, 1 x twin, 1 x ground floor twin.
 Bathroom with bath, basin and WC.
 Ground floor shower room with large shower, basin and WC.
 Open plan living area with fitted kitchen, dining area and living area with character beams and log-effect electric fire.